Ubspy/dotfiles/readme-server.md

 ## Nextcloud config settings
 - You'll want to add the following to to the `/var/www/nextcloud/config/config.php` file, according to the below:
-- If you want to access your Nextcloud installation http://domain.tld/nextcloud via a multiple domains reverse SSL proxy https://ssl-proxy.tld/domain.tld/nextcloud with the IP address 10.0.0.1 you can set the following parameters inside the config/config.php.
+- If you want to access your Nextcloud installation `http://domain.tld/nextcloud` via a multiple domains reverse SSL proxy `https://ssl-proxy.tld/domain.tld/nextcloud` with the IP address 10.0.0.1 you can set the following parameters inside the config/config.php.
 ```
 <?php
 $CONFIG = array (
   'trusted_proxies'   => ['10.0.0.1'],
-  'overwritehost'     => 'ssl-proxy.tld',
+  'overwritehost'     => 'domain.tld',
   'overwriteprotocol' => 'https',
-  'overwritewebroot'  => '/domain.tld/nextcloud',
+  'overwritewebroot'  => '/nextcloud',
   'overwritecondaddr' => '^10\.0\.0\.1$',
   'overwrite.cli.url' => 'https://domain.tld/,
 );